 Storage Sense is one of the significant features of Windows 10.
 You can use it to scrutinize and manage the files on your hard drive and be informed of how much space is occupied by different file types.
 It also lets you choose the Save locations for your apps, documents, music, pictures and videos.
 Moreover, you can use it to locate and clean up the files which are surplus to the requirements.

 This particular feature has been present on Windows Phone for quite some time now and it was brought to PCs as well with Windows 10, which was released with an idea on unifying the operating system across varieties of devices.
-Just like Storage Sense on Windows Phone, you can use it on your Windows 10 PC as well, to manage the storage with a better insight to what is actually eating up your space.
+Just like Storage Sense on Windows Phone, you can use it on your Windows 10 PC as well, to manage the storage with a better insight into what is actually eating up your space.

 Manage Storage using Windows 10 Settings